chipjacks/chipjacks.github.io/_posts/2013-12-28-lance-armstrong.markdown

 environment and it shapes their decisions.

 I’m not saying these people shouldn’t be held accountable and punished for their crimes.
-What I’m saying is that as individuals, we can do a better job of trying to understand each other’s mistakes.
-The next time someone you know makes a mistake or does something you disagree with, don’t hate them for it!
-Show some compassion and try and figure out what has led them to do it.
-Focus on the source of the mistake, not the outcome it has caused.
-The best way to prevent the mistake in the future may be by trying to change the environment as a whole, not by just blaming the individuals who are a part of it.
+What I am saying is that as individuals, we can do a better job of trying to understand each other’s mistakes.
+Hating someone for making a mistake or doing something you disagree with isn’t going to help anything.
+What will help is showing compassion and trying to figure out what led them to do it.
+The focus needs to be on the underlying causes, not the individual or the outcome.

 It’s so easy to hate Lance Armstrong right now.
 He was my hero and he let me down big time.
 My favorite Lance Armstrong quote used to be: